 DA-conversion is done by a WM8716 from Cirrus/Wolfson.

-Each analog output stage is made of two OPA2209 with all 4 channels in parallel.
-Maximum output current per channel thus is around 250 mA.
+For the analog output stages an LM4766 is be used.
+Maximum peak output current is limited by the +/- 15V powerblocks to a total of 650 mA.
 Of course, like with the SOUL, the FFF-technique is applied.
 However, the COUNTRY has single-ended headphone outputs and preamplifier outputs only.
-If the COUNTRY is just to be used as a DSP, the analog section can be deactivated internally with a single switch.

 The digital audio signal is internally processed with 64-bit accuracy.
 DSD-signals and 384 kHz signals can not be processed by the DSP-chip and therefore are not accepted.
 I'm sorry for that!